Apple deepens Austin ties, expands operations east and west

 Apple said nearly a year ago that it would begin canvassing the U.S. for another campus.

+"They are just picking America's most established superstar cities and tech hubs," said Richard Florida, an urban development expert at the University of Toronto.

-Cities offered incentives to lure the company, but CEO Tim Cook avoided a high-profile competition that pitted them against one another as Amazon did over the last year and a half.
+Cities offered incentives to lure the company, but Cook avoided a high-profile competition that pitted them against one another as Amazon did over the last year and a half.

 Amazon announced in November after a 14-month search it had selected Long Island City, Queens, and Arlington, Virginia, as the joint winners.
 Each site will employ around 25,000 people.

-The infusion of thousands of new and highly paid residents can ripple through an economy, with those employees filling restaurants, theaters, buying property and paying taxes.
+The infusion of thousands of new and highly paid residents can ripple through the economy of a city and the surrounding region, with those employees filling restaurants, theaters, buying property and paying taxes.

+"Austin has long been among one of America's top knowledge and talent clusters so that's not surprising," Florida said.
+"And so is Boulder.
+The good news is places like Pittsburgh are starting to make real strides in becoming targets of these investments.
+But there aren't a lot of other Pittsburghs in the heartland."

+The choices, he said, also illustrate the growing geographic inequality that "separates the thriving tech hubs from the more struggling and stagnating rest of the country."

 Annual pay will vary at the new locations, but Apple workers in Cupertino have an average annual salary of about $125,000, according to a report the company submitted to the city.